 Unyear: Also called Epagomenal Days.
 The five days “outside” the standard, 360-day year observed by the Egyptians, yielding a total of 365.
 Different temples assign different gods’ birthdays to these days, but in my temple of Per Ankh, the order is as follows: Wesir’s Day, Heru-Wer’s Day, Set’s Day, Aset’s Day, and Nebet-Het’s Day.
 The following day is Wep Ronpet.

 Wep Ronpet: The Kemetic New Year.
 Traditionally celebrated on the day of the heliacal rising of the star Sirius over Memphis.
-In modern times, can be celebrated whenever Sirius rises in your neck of the woods.
+The rising of Sirius (called Sopdet back in the day) also signaled the coming of the Nile flood, an event that all of Egyptian society depended on.
+In modern times, Wep Ronpet can be celebrated whenever Sirius rises in your neck of the woods.

 Wesir: The Kemetic (i.e. original) name for the god Osiris, Lord of the Underworld.